Lucrum/arbornet/README.md

 - Deployment!

-# Known Issues
+# Limitations

-- Editing a post will also remove the image attached.
-Images are not sent to the editing form.
+- Photos may not be added or removed when editing a post.